kripanshu/kripanshu/README.md

 - 👋 Hi, I’m @kripanshu
-- 👀 I’m interested in application development
+- 👀 I’m interested in application development, Machine Learning and training Deep learning models.
 - 🌱 I’m currently learning Full Stack development and cloud architecture in order to develope scalable applicatons.
-React, Typescript, Javascript, Python are core languages I use.
+React, Typescript, Javascript, Python are core languages I have been using.
-- 💞️ I’m looking to collaborate on open source projects developing tools to solve issues faced by software engineers and data scientist.
+- I’m looking to collaborate on open source projects developing tools to solve issues faced by software engineers and data scientist.
 - 📫 How to reach me : email @ kripanshubhargava@gmail.com

 <!---